 Choose (create if needed) Demo-AEP from the Associated Attachable Entity Profile drop-down list.

 Choose Demo-Pool (dynamic) from the VLAN Pool drop-down list.

 Click the vCenter Credentials(+) plus symbol and enter your vCenter Credential information in the Create vCenter Credential dialog box.

-Click the (+) plus symbol from the vCenter/vShield window.
-Enter this information when the Create vCenter/vShield Controller window appears:
+Click the (+) plus symbol by vCenter heading from the Create vCenter Domain window, it may be required to scroll down to see it.
+Enter this information when the Create vCenter Controller window appears: